 Drowsiness, Increased Sleep and/or Unresponsiveness

-These symptoms are caused by changes in metabolism that occur as the body shuts down.
+When the body is shutting down, symptoms like fatigue are common.
 If possible, try to plan visits and activities for times when your loved one is most alert.
 It is important to speak directly to them and talk as if they can hear, even if they are not responsive.
 Patients often lose consciousness and may lapse into a comatose state at the end of life, but most are still able to hear even after they can no longer speak.
 Do not attempt to shake or rouse your loved one if they are unresponsive.

 Confusion, Restlessness, Agitation, Delusions and/or Hallucinations